essentials/Essentials/README.markdown

 Not all features are 'Essentials Ready'.
 Essentials is designed to cover the basic needs of Minecraft server administration, thus, we reject over 80% of feature requests that we deem are unsuitable.

-Before developing an Essentials feature, we would recommend speaking to a developer in the Essentials IRC channel (#essentials on irc.esper.net).
+Before developing an Essentials feature, we would recommend speaking to a developer in the Essentials IRC channel ([#essentials on irc.esper.net](http://tiny.cc/EssentialsChat)).
+Click [here](irc://irc.esper.net/#essentials) if you have a IRC client.